gabrielegenovese/acmesky/docs/choreographies.md

 ## Choreography

-All the following choreographies constitute a single parallel choreography.
-They are divided for readability.
+All the following choreographies are part of a single parallel choreography.
+They are divided in four choreography for readability.

 ### Requesting flights